Contents

 How do I change my policy?

 Making changes to your policy couldn’t be simpler.
-Simply contact us on 01702 606301 and your dedicated Account Handler will make the changes for you.
+Simply contact us on 01702 606301 and a dedicated Account Handler will make the changes for you.

 There may be a number of reasons why your caravan insurance policy may need changes, for example: